briankang1126/syncXP/README.md

 This keeps the `features/` directory clean and focused purely on UI components like screens (`views/`) and UI parts (`widgets/`).

 ## Push Change
-Once you finis your changing run this lines:
+Once you finished your changing run this lines:
 1) git add .
 2) git -m "(Your Message)"
 3) git push origin {branch name}